 One can also arrive at an additional conclusion.
 Even when fields such as education, health, welfare, and good governance suffer (these being the fields that make up the standard of living according to a social-democratic model), in the neoliberal era, Israelis prefer to measure their standard of living by the possibility of going abroad, studying in academic colleges (which have thrived under Likud’s rule), and buying goods cheaply on the internet.
 This preference is demonstrated by the above data on the satisfaction of the Israeli public.
 They are less likely to measure their standard of living by the services provided by the state, listed in the beginning of the paragraph.
 Replacing this conception of “quality of life” is of course a subject that requires research and surveys beyond the scope of this article.
-However, for the purposes of our discussion, at the end of the day, even without diving too deeply into the the economic data, the claim that Israel’s current state is good (and that complaints are the result of the “sourness” of Netanyahu’s opponents, as demonstrated by the happiness indices), is the source of Netanyahu’s electoral strength.
-More than any other explanation,
+However, for the purposes of our discussion, even without diving too deeply into the economic data, the claim that Israel’s current state is good from a security perspective, as well as diplomatically and economically (and that complaints are the result of the “sourness” of Netanyahu’s opponents, as demonstrated by the happiness indices), is the source of Netanyahu’s electoral strength.
+More than any other explanation, and despite political, moral, and ideological reservations, this is what makes it difficult for the political system to present a stirring alternative to Netanyahu.

 Summary

-This article seeks to characterize Netanyahu’s leadership and action style throughout his three campaigns for the premiership, and by doing so, to highlight the key to his success in serving as prime minister for more than 11 consecutive years.
+This article seeks to characterize Netanyahu’s leadership style throughout his three campaigns for the premiership, and by doing so, to highlight the key to his success in serving as prime minister for more than 11 consecutive years.
 I presented his rhetoric and pattern of behavior together with a definition of Netanyahu as a populist leader who acts with neoliberal logic and has succeeded “in assimilating himself into the emotional blood circulation of the general public” (Shenhav, 2006).

-The theoretical framework that I presented, both regarding the characteristics of populism and its unique rhetoric, and regarding the neoliberal logic that allows for Netanyahu’s success, functions within, and in practice expands, the explanation of Hobbesian logic (Hobbes [1651] 2003)., This Hobbesian logic is based on the familiar social contract theory: in exchange for promising the personal security of citizens (in the Israeli case, both physical and economic security), the leader’s rule is ensured (Navot & Rubin, 2016).
+The theoretical framework that I presented, both regarding the characteristics of populism and its unique rhetoric, and regarding the neoliberal logic that allows for Netanyahu’s success, functions within, and in practice expands, the explanation of Hobbesian logic (Hobbes [1651] 2003).
+This Hobbesian logic is based on the familiar social contract theory: in exchange for promising the personal security of citizens (in the Israeli case, both physical and economic security), the leader’s rule is ensured (Navot & Rubin, 2016).
 This dynamic characterizes the Netanyahu era.
 However, it is interesting to pay attention to the extent to which Netanyahu focuses on these two areas, security, and economics.
 In contrast to his passionate rhetoric against Iran and Hamas in Gaza, Netanyahu avoids, almost in principle, military operations that are likely to endanger human life.
 It is possible to understand his readiness to adopt the strict policies of the Ministry of Health following the emergence of the coronavirus pandemic in March 2020 within this context as well.
 Similarly, during his years as Minister of Finance (2003-2005), and as prime minister, he was active and involved in beginning neoliberal reforms to ensure economic growth.

 Netanyahu continues to succeed in convincing the public that he ensures the security of Israelis against the dangers that seemingly face them in the Middle Eastern environment (which he considers reflects the “state of nature”).
 Similarly, Netanyahu continues to take credit for the continued growth of Israel’s economy.
 As a result, according to a Hobbesian approach, it is no wonder that Netanyahu defines attempts to replace him as an “attempted coup,” (which is how he has related to the indictment against him).